apache/pulsar/site2/website/blog/2020-03-17-announcing-the-apache-pulsar-2020-user-survey-report.md

 > - Qiang Fei, Tech Lead at Tencent

-From its built-in multi-tenancy, which reduces architectural complexity and enables organizations to scale, to its multi-datacenter replication, which allows Pulsar to handle datacenter failures, we see how Pulsar has evolved into a robust and differentiated messaging and streaming platform.
+From its built-in multi-tenancy, which reduces architectural complexity and enables organizations to scale, to its multi-datacenter replication, which allows Pulsar to handle data center failures, we see how Pulsar has evolved into a robust and differentiated messaging and streaming platform.
 The report also reveals some of the community-driven features on Pulsar’s product roadmap for 2020 and beyond.
-To find out more, [download the report today](https://streamnative.io/whitepaper/apache-pulsar-user-survey-report-2020/).
+To find out more, [download the report today](https://streamnative.io/whitepaper/oss-apache-pulsar-user-survey-report-2020/).

 Join us for the first-ever Apache Pulsar Summit on August 26, 2020, in San Francisco, CA.
 More details on the Summit to come!